porsche-design-system/porsche-design-system/packages/components/src/components/tag/tag.usage.md

 - Don't use more than two words (only if necessary).
 - Don't implement something else than a link or button.
 - Don't use Tags for navigation.

----

-# Tag Dismissible

-Allows users to quickly refine the result of data they want to be presented on the page.

-## Usage Tag Dismissible

-The following segment provides instructions for designers and developers regarding the appropriate utilization of this component in various situations.

-### Do:

-- Use to show that a certain filter is active.
-- Use this component with a label if additional information is needed (e.g. category an attribute/filter refers to).

-### Don't:

-- Don't use it for other interactions than dismissing a selection.
-- Don't have long content that causes multiline.